Year4000/MapNodes/README.md

 ### Docker

 We use Docker to test the MapNodes plugin.
-To run the image for development you must have Built the project already.
-See `Building/Gradle` and `Building/Docker` before running the command bellow.
-If you ran the command bellow with out reading you must *delete* the build folder.

-> ./pytasks runDockerImage

-You can also use the following command to combine the compiling and running of the docker image.
+We have added a gradle task that will build the project and run the `docker-compose` image.

-> ./pytasks devServer
+> ./gradle runDocker

 ## License

-MapNodes is copyright &copy; 2017 [Year4000](https://www.year4000.net/)
+MapNodes is copyright &copy; 2019 [Year4000](https://www.year4000.net/)